 BIRMINGHAM’S 2018 CONSTRUCTION PROGRAM

 The Engineering Dept. is planning several projects aimed at maintaining and improving Birmingham’s water, sewer, and street network.
-Here's is what is planned:
+Here's what's planned for 2018: